dopiyo85/week_two_ip/README.md

 - Input your date of birth
 - Pick your gender
-- Hit the 'generate' button
+- Hit the 'get name' button
 - Get your Akan name

 - Just click on the hyperlinks that will direct you to view Github projects.